-- (b) it will refer at trial to the Manual for its full terms and effect. - 11 It denies paragraph 11 and says that: - (a) no such term is necessary to give business efficacy to the Agreement; - (b) such a term contradicts the express terms of the Agreement, including clauses 10.4(d) and 24; and - (c) if a term were to be implied (which is denied), in accordance with the definition of 'Products' in the Agreement, it would apply to new Holden brand motor vehicles only and not any 'substitute thereto'. - 11A It denies paragraph 11A. - 11B As to paragraph 11B, it: - (a) says that from in or about August 2020, it ceased any trading activity in the Australian new motor vehicle retailing industry; and - (b) does not know and therefore cannot admit whether, from in or about August 2020, the plaintiff or any of the Group Members continued any trading activity in the Australian new motor vehicle retailing industry; - (c) otherwise admits paragraph 11B. - 11C It denies paragraph 11C, refers to and repeats paragraph 11A above and says further that the alleged term is not or cannot be incorporated into the Agreement. - 11D It admits paragraph 11D, and says that the Franchising Code also provides that: - (a) in assessing whether the Statutory Good Faith Obligation has been complied with, regard may be had to whether a party acted honestly and not arbitrarily (s 6(3)(a)); - (b) the Statutory Good Faith Obligation does not prevent it from acting in its legitimate commercial interests (s 6(6));
+- (b) it will refer at trial to the Manual for its full terms and effect. - 11 It denies paragraph 11 and says that: - (a) no such term is necessary to give business efficacy to the Agreement; - (b) such a term contradicts the express terms of the Agreement, including: - (i) clauses 10.4(d) and 24; and - (ii) clause 7.17.14.3 of the Manual (if clause 7.17.14.3 did create an obligation on the defendant capable of breach (which is denied)); and - (c) if a term were to be implied (which is denied), in accordance with the definition of 'Products' in the Agreement, it would apply to new Holden brand motor vehicles only and not any 'substitute thereto'. - 11A It denies paragraph 11A. - 11B As to paragraph 11B, it: - (a) says that from in or about August 2020, it ceased any trading activity in the Australian new motor vehicle retailing industry; and - (b) does not know and therefore cannot admit whether, from in or about August 2020, the plaintiff or any of the Group Members continued any trading activity in the Australian new motor vehicle retailing industry; - (c) otherwise admits paragraph 11B. - 11C It denies paragraph 11C, refers to and repeats paragraphs 11 and 11A above and says further that the alleged term is not or cannot be incorporated into the Agreement. - 11D It admits paragraph 11D, and says that the Franchising Code also provides that:

-the Statutory Good Faith Obligation is not contravened by it not giving the plaintiff an option to renew the Agreement (or the Group Members, the Group Member Agreements) or by it not allowing the plaintiff to extend the Agreement (or the Group Members, the Group Member Agreements) (s 6(7)).
+- (a) in assessing whether the Statutory Good Faith Obligation has been complied with, regard may be had to whether a party acted honestly and not arbitrarily (s 6(3)(a)); - (b) the Statutory Good Faith Obligation does not prevent it from acting in its legitimate commercial interests (s 6(6)): - (c) the Statutory Good Faith Obligation is not contravened by it not giving the plaintiff an option to renew the Agreement (or the Group Members, the Group Member Agreements) or by it not allowing the plaintiff to extend the Agreement (or the Group Members, the Group Member Agreements) (s 6(7)).